Ekko Build Guide by spark2

-LB is much fairer post-rework.
-She has terrible waveclear--the only way for her to efficiently clear is to W a wave, wait for her passive to come up on them, and then Q the wave.
-This is mana intensive, takes time, and consumes the CD on two of her abilities.
-So, shove your lane into tower and force her to burn abilities and mana to farm or miss CS.
+She has terrible waveclear--the only way for her to efficiently clear is with her W, which is mana intensive and has a really long CD early game.
+Therefore, your best bet is to shove your lane into her tower and force her to burn abilities and mana to farm or miss CS (make sure to ward up to protect you from ganks!).
+While this is happening, feel free to gank other lanes.
 When you're actually fighting her, your ult and shield are your best tools.
-She's much more combo-reliant now, so interrupting her with a sudden heal/invulnerability or a clutch shield/stun can be devastating to her ability to trade.
-Dodge her chain and try not to freak out too much when she ults (the clone dies quickly), and this matchup is much more winnable than it was.
+Interrupting her with a sudden heal/invulnerability or a clutch shield/stun can be devastating to her ability to trade.
+Dodge her chain, and get a feel for how your opponent moves so you can tell which one is them and which is the clone.

 Liss is a rough, rough matchup.
 She doesn't have a ton of burst, but she's got a lot of lockdown with her W and R that can prevent you from dodging the rest of her kit, and which prevents you from ulting back to safety.
-Play real safe against her, because a fed Liss can be a real nightmare.
-She's weak against long-range poke, so try not to pick Ekko into her if possible.
+Don't let her put your minions between her and you, which will deny her usual means of harass.
+Liss is very weak to long-range poke like Ziggs, so if possible don't pick Ekko into her.

 Lux is actually a pretty fair champ.
 She's very long range, but all her stuff is skillshot based and therefore dodgeable.
 If you can get around her Q, you can dive her very easily in lane.
-Just try not to hang around your minions too much, which will make her choose between farming with her E and harassing you with it.
+If you can stay away from your minions in lane, you'll force her to choose between waveclearing with her E and harassing you with it.

 A good Orianna can be rough.
 She's got very low cooldowns and can harass you constantly.
 You need to keep track of where her ball is at all times, which on top of all the other stuff you need to keep track of with Ekko (W, R clone) can be a lot.
 The matchup is definitely winnable, but it requires very careful positioning.

-Quinn is actually shockingly rough.
+Quinn is actually shockingly rough, but you VERY rarely see her mid.
 With her, you shouldn't Q-E. Instead, E in and hit her.
 She'll Vault off you, at which point you should Q her, which will slow her and allow you to chase her down.
 Try to do this when her Q is on cooldown, or else you'll take a lot of damage.